blakeblackshear/frigate/docs/docs/integrations/mqtt.md

 ### `frigate/<camera_name>/<object_name>`

 Publishes the count of objects for the camera for use as a sensor in Home Assistant.
+`all` can be used as the object_name for the count of all objects for the camera.

 ### `frigate/<zone_name>/<object_name>`

 Publishes the count of objects for the zone for use as a sensor in Home Assistant.
+`all` can be used as the object_name for the count of all objects for the zone.

 ### `frigate/<camera_name>/<object_name>/snapshot`